renmaiv/renmaiv/README.md

 That should’ve been a typical abandoned account — last time I posted something was 9 years ago!
 Life happened, but a lot might change soon.

-What are my niche interests?
+What are my interests?

-- SVG/GSAP (old talk on Web Standards Days)
+- SVG/GSAP
 - Smart UI microinteractions
 - Production-ready tools